JaimeStill/PatternsAndPractices/04-core-configuration.md

 ## [Overview](#core-configuration)

 The purpose of the **{Project}.Core** project is to define core infrastructure and functionality for the back end of the app stack.
-This section will outline two key features that illustrate the intent of this project:
+This article will outline two key features that illustrate the intent of this project:

 * Core Extensions that enable functionality throughout the app stack
 * Logging as a demonstration of service configuration for use with Dependency Injection and Middleware`